OMICRON3069/apnicsort/ReadMe.md

 # A Util to Sort APNIC Address

-Basicly, this program can deal with a list downloaded from http://ftp.apnic.net/apnic/stats/apnic/delegated-apnic-latest
+Basicly, this program can deal with the list downloaded from http://ftp.apnic.net/apnic/stats/apnic/delegated-apnic-latest

 ## TODO